Skip to main content

 • Bluetooth: Enabled on your device

-• Funscript file: A .funscript file matching your video
+• Funscript file: A .funscript or .csv file matching your video

 Web Bluetooth is not supported on iOS devices (iPhone/iPad) or in Safari/Firefox browsers.
 For these platforms, consider using third-party funscript players with Buttplug.io integration.